-At meetings when there is a Monetary Policy Report the monetary policy decision is published in a press release at 10.00 AM the day after the meeting together with the Monetary Policy Report.
+At meetings when there is a monetary policy report the monetary policy decision is published in a press release at 10.00 the day after the meeting together with the monetary policy report.
 The press release is very brief and contains the most important reasons for the decision.
-At the same time the Executive Board' assessment-a type of minutes going through the main arguments and assessments behind the decision-, the charts presented at the meeting and the latest outcome of the nowcasting models are published.
-The same material, but not the Monetary Policy Report is presented at intermediate meetings.
+At the same time the Executive Board' assessment - a type of minutes going through the main arguments and assessments behind the decision -, the charts presented at the meeting and the latest outcome of the nowcasting models are published.
+The same material, but not the monetary policy report is presented at intermediate meetings.

-At meetings with a Monetary Policy Report there is a press conference at the Bank 45 minutes after the publication of the press release.
-The press conference is streamed live on the Bank's webpage.
+At meetings with a monetary policy report there is a press conference at the bank 45 minutes after the publication of the press release.
+The press conference is streamed live on the bank's web-page.

-The main aim of the meetings without a Report-the intermediate meetings-is to see if there is a need to deviate from what was said at the previous meeting with a Report.
-No new forecasts are produced, and limited analysis is being done beforehand.
+The main aim of the meetings without a report - the intermediate meetings - is to see if there is a need to deviate from what was said at the previous meeting with a report.
+No new forecasts are produced and limited analysis is being done beforehand.
 The process is shorter and less involving at the intermediate meetings.
-It starts two weeks before the decision-making meeting with a one-and-a-half-hour meeting with the Executive Board where new information is presented and discussed in light of the previous decision.
-After this the staff prepares the Executive Board assessment and a press release in close collaboration with the Governor.
-This material is then sent to the Executive Board the Friday before the decision-making meeting.
-They have the possibility to call in comments over the weekend, but it is not discussed in the Executive Board before at the final decision-making meeting.
-The publication of the decision and the material is in the morning the day after, as in the case when there is a Report.
+It starts two weeks before the decision-making meeting with a 1 1⁄2 hour meeting with the Executive board where new information is presented and discussed in light of the previous decision.
+After this the staff prepares the Executive board assessment and a press release in close collaboration with the Governor.
+This material is then sent to the Executive board the Friday before the decision-making meeting.
+They have the possibility to call in comments over the weekend, but it is not discussed in the Executive board before at the final decision-making meeting.
+The publication of the decision and the material is in the morning the day after, as in the case when there is a report.
 There is no press conference at the intermediate meeting.